GMOD/Apollo/docs/TestScript.md

 16.1) Right-click on a HTML Annotation and "Create Annotation" and confirm that the same SNV has been added graphically.

 16.1.2) Confirm that you can drag up an HTML Variant Annotation.

 16.1.3) Confirm that you can create a Canvas Variant Annotation by right-clicking on it and click on Annotation.

 16.2) On any of the annotations, option-click (or right-click and select "Edit Information") on the created variant and confirm that data is identical to what it has been added from.

 16.2.1)  Make changes to the name and description fields.

 16.2.2)  Add two Allele Info.
 Remove one Allele INFO.

 16.2.3)  Add two Variant Info.
 Remove one Variant INFO.

-16.2.4)  Add two Human Phenotype Ontology temrs and remove one.
+16.2.4)  Add two Human Phenotype Ontology terms and remove one.

 16.2.5)  Add an invalid Human Phenotype Ontology and ensure that the operation fails with a proper error.

 16.2.5)  Repeat for Comment, DBXRefs, and PubMed Ids.

 16.2.6)  Change name and confirm name is changed.

-16.3) Right-click on variant annotation and confirm that only that annotation appears in the Annotator Panel 16.3.1) Observe that four tabs are shown in the details screen: Details, Alternate Alleles, Variant Info, and Allele Info.
+16.3) Right-click on variant annotation and confirm that only that annotation appears in the Annotator Panel

+16.3.1) Observe that four tabs are shown in the details screen: Details, Alternate Alleles, Variant Info, and Allele Info.

 16.3.2) In the Details tab confirm that changes to Name and Description show up and match what is shown in the graphical editor.

 16.3.3) In the Variant Info tab confirm that the added info appears.

 16.3.3.1) Confirm that you can add and delete Variant Info.

 16.3.4) In the Allele Info tab confirm that the added info appears.

 16.3.4.1) Confirm that you can add and delete Allele Info.

 16.4) In Annotator Panel search switch between Variant and others and confirm that only variants shows up.